pfheatwole/thesis/source/formalization.rst

 * Running the particle filter over a specific flight produces a set of observations over points in the wind field at a specific time

+* The wind is a *latent variable*.
+We want to infer its value from the observed variables.

+  Sometimes the latent variable is merely an intermediate value you add to the model to connect the observations to the dynamics, but in this case it's the latent variable itself which is our target. **The goal of "wind vector estimation" is one of inferring a latent variable.**

+  A *latent variable model* is one which "aim to explain observed variables in terms of latent variables"; I am attempting to explain changes in position by inferring the wind, and then choosing the values that gave the "best" explanation.

+  Technically the wind could have been measured (ie, quantitatively) in practice, so in some contexts it would be called a *hidden variable*.

+* Every subtask has it's own modeling difficulties.
+Like for the wind regression model, you have to just assume a mean value over the specified time interval, which is obviously going to be pretty poor for high variance regions.
+It seems likely that assumed-constant parameters in general are likely to struggle; stationarity, homoscedasticity, all sorts of fun concepts.